Bird Flu

 What You Need To Know About Bird Flu

 Singapore is free from bird flu.
-However, it is endemic in the region.
-The Animal & Veterinary Service (AVS) cluster under the National Parks Board and the Singapore Food Agency (SFA) work closely to remain vigilant and put in place precautionary measures to prevent a bird flu incursion.
+However, the virus is endemic (found naturally in the wild) in the surrounding region.
+The Animal & Veterinary Service (AVS), a cluster of the National Parks Board (NParks), and the Singapore Food Agency (SFA) work closely to remain vigilant and put in place precautionary measures to prevent a bird flu incursion.
 These measures include source accreditation, import control, routine inspection and surveillance at points of entry, local farms, poultry slaughterhouses, wild birds and pet shops.

 FAQs on Bird Flu

-The following FAQs will explain what is bird flu, how it is spread, what NParks/AVS is doing to prevent the disease from coming into Singapore, and what contingency plans are in place if the disease does slip through our tight defences.
+The following FAQs will explain what is bird flu, how it is spread, what AVS is doing to prevent the disease from coming into Singapore, and what contingency plans are in place if the disease does slip through our borders.

 About Bird Flu